gipo83/Stock-Forecast-LSTM/README.md

   - `stock name`: name of the stock to be predicted;
   - `label`: value to predict.

-We show an example below
+We show an example below:
 ```
 rem_features = ["High", "Low", "Volume", "Open","Close"]
 lookback = 60